mariohmol/dev-environments/dev/WinEnvironment.md

 # SSH

-Download and install [Putty](https://www.putty.org/) for ssh connections.
+Download and install [Putty](https://www.putty.org/) for ssh connections and choose 64-bit version.

-Open the windows terminal and run: `ssh-keygen`.
+Open the windows terminal ( Windows key + prompt ) and run: `ssh-keygen`.
+During this process you will be asked for questions, just press enter until de end.

 He will tell you where the key will be created.
 It's not necessary to put pasphrase.
 This will give you an folder like `~/.ssh/id_rsa.pub`.